-- Keep the unoccupied half of the room/apartment in such a condition that would allow someone to move into the room any time.
+- 1. Keep the unoccupied half of the room/apartment in such a condition that would allow someone to move into the room any time.
 Any resident found using the unoccupied half of the room/apartment will be documented and required to remove their belongings from the unoccupied half of the room immediately.
-Residents found with a second violation for using the unoccupied half of the room/ apartment will be charged the private room fee prorated starting on the date of the second violation.
+(Residents found with a second violation for using the unoccupied half of the room/apartment will be charged the private room fee prorated starting on the date of the second violation.)
 The University reserves the right to periodically inspect half-filled rooms/apartments. - 2.
+Display an attitude of cooperation and acceptance toward any resident who may examine the room prior to considering occupancy. - 3.
+Agree that the room may be shown to prospective occupants without prior notification and in his/her absence. - 4.
 Agree to accept a roommate assigned by the Department of Residence Life.